sohamvsonar/iowarp-mcps/Jarvis/README.md

 # Jarvis-MCP

-*A Gemini client + MCP server to interact with Jarvis*
+*A MCP server to interact with Jarvis*

 ---

 ## Overview

-**Jarvis-MCP** is a Python package that allows you to control Jarvis using a Gemini-powered client and a Model Context Protocol (MCP) server.
+**Jarvis-MCP** is a python package that allows you to control Jarvis using a Model Context Protocol (MCP) server.

 With **Jarvis-MCP**, you can: